Skip to content

 TCPA & SMS Compliance for Foundation Repair Contractors

-Practical TCPA and CAN-SPAM compliance for foundation repair contractors.
-Consent capture, 10DLC registration, quiet hours, recordkeeping — and the per-violation penalties to avoid.
+Practical TCPA and CAN-SPAM compliance for foundation repair contractors — consent capture, 10DLC, quiet hours, recordkeeping, and penalties to avoid.

 OPERATIONS